nmduc/neural-matrix-completion/README.md

 - train_mask.npz: training mask, same shape as the original matrix
 - val_mask.npz: validation mask, same shape as the original matrix
-- test_mask.npz: testing mask, same shape as the original matrix all these matrices are saved as Numpy sparse csr_matrix.
+- test_mask.npz: testing mask, same shape as the original matrix

+All these matrices are saved as Numpy sparse csr_matrix.

 Alternatively, you can write your own DataLoader to load and feed the model during training, with data prepared in another way.